Using Gale

 A conclusion of a research paper seems to be one of the most challenging parts of the work.
 The writer doesn’t have anything left to say to the reader.
 Moreover, the writer’s at a loss – why on earth should (s)he repeat everything?!

-A research papers conclusion is not a mere repetition of the information presented; it’s a general outline, a brief overview of the most critical points of the field studied.
+A research papers conclusion is not a mere repetition of the information presented; it’s a brief overview of the most critical points of the field studied.

 The conclusion of a research paper